Elevata

 • The startup is pre-Series B, founded in the past 10 years, and has a functional company website or profile.

-• The primary AWS account is active, on a paid tier plan, and will be linked to the correct Builder ID.
+• The primary AWS account is active, on a paid tier plan, and linked to the correct Builder ID.

 • For Portfolio, the Org ID came from the correct Activate Provider and that provider relationship is still active.